Last updated on February 3rd, 2022

 3. Look for Community Spirit

 Especially if you or your loved one are social butterflies, you’ll want to pick a senior care facility that has a strong sense of community spirit.
+You may want to hire a consultant to help you and your loved one through the process of touring and selecting the right home.
 When touring places, pay attention to how the residents interact with each other and the culture of the community.
 After all, if it’s going to be your new home, why not choose a friendly, caring place?

 4. Consider Their Size